meenalnimje/web-scraping-assignment/README.md

 # 🔍 Reddit Mention Scraper

-A full-stack web application to scrape Reddit mentions of a company or person from the past 7 days using Puppeteer and display them in a sorted list by upvotes.
+A web scraper to scrape out Reddit mentions of a company or person from the past 7 days using Puppeteer and display them in a sorted list by upvotes.

 ## Demo